 The “Via Sicura” road safety programme launched by the Federal Roads Office (FEDRO) in 2013 resulted in the tightening of traffic laws.
-The idea was to prevent serious road accidents by introducing measures such as stricter fines and penalties for speeding offenders.
-So far, the effect has been positive: there are fewer fatalities and severe injuries on Swiss roads.
+The idea was to prevent serious road accidents by taking measures such as stricter fines and penalties for speeding offenders.
+So far, the results have been positive: there are fewer fatalities and severe injuries on Swiss roads.
 The list of fines imposed in Switzerland is updated periodically.
-Find out here what fines are currently payable.
+Find out here how much you will pay at the moment.

 Most motorists adhere to road traffic rules as a matter of course.
-Nevertheless, some significant violations of these rules still occur, particularly with regard to prescribed speed limits.
+Nevertheless, there are still some significant violations of these rules, particularly with regard to prescribed speed limits.
 One of the aims of the Federal Council's “Via Sicura” set of measures is to reduce speeding on Swiss roads.
 These measures are designed to deter the worst speeding offenders in particular and therefore reduce the number of accidents.

 In October 2018, accident data published by the Federal Road Office (FEDRO) showed that the number of people killed or seriously injured in road accidents fell during the first half of 2018 (page in German, French and Italian only).

 A dangerous driving offence is deemed to have been committed when the speed limits have been exceeded as outlined in the following table.